linode/docs/docs/web-servers/lemp/install-a-lemp-stack-on-debian.md

     Here's a breakdown of the `server` block above:

-    -  NGINX is listening on port 80 for incoming connections to *example.com* or *www.example.com*.
+    -  NGINX is listening on port `80` for incoming connections to `example.com` or `www.example.com`.

-    -  The site is served out of `/var/www/example.com/` and it's index page (`index.html`) is a simple `.html` file.
+    -  The site is served out of `/var/www/example.com/` and its index page (`index.html`) is a simple `.html` file.
 If your index page will use PHP, substitute `index.php` for `index.html`.

-    -  `try_files` tells NGINX to verify that a requested file or directory [actually exist](https://nginx.org/en/docs/http/ngx_http_core_module.html#try_files) in the site's root filesystem before further processing the request.
-If it does not, a `404` is returned.
+    -  `try_files` tells NGINX to verify that a requested file or directory [actually exists](https://nginx.org/en/docs/http/ngx_http_core_module.html#try_files) in the site's root filesystem before further processing the request.
+If it does not, it returns a `404`.

-    -  `location ~* \.php$` means that NGINX will apply this configuration to all .php files (file names are not case sensitive) in your site’s root directory, including any subdirectories containing PHP files.
+    -  `location ~* \.php$` means that NGINX will apply this configuration to all `.php` files (file names are not case sensitive) in your site’s root directory, including any subdirectories containing PHP files.

     -  The `*` in the `~* \.php$` location directive indicates that PHP file names are not case sensitive.
 This can be removed if you prefer to enforce letter case.

-    -  `fastcgi_pass` specifics the [UNIX socket](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_pass) where PHP listens for incoming connections from other local processes
+    -  `fastcgi_pass` specifics the [UNIX socket](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_pass) where PHP listens for incoming connections from other local processes.

     -  `include fastcgi_params` tells NGINX to process a list of `fastcgi_param` variables at `/etc/nginx/fastcgi_params`.

     -  The `fastcgi_param` directives contain the [location](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#variables) (relative to the site's root directory) and file [naming convention](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_index) of PHP scripts to be served when called by NGINX.

 ## Test the LEMP Stack